shubhamxy/medium-draft-ts/README.md

 This branch supports draft-js-plugins and can accept an array of plugins to extend the functionalities.

+## Priorities of project
+- Best performance.
+- Minimal package size.
+- Typings for all.
+- Good looking from box.
+- Full customization and controllability.

 ## Installation
 ```npm i medium-draft-ts```